Valquoniam/Iznik-Pottery--Imagine/README.md

 - To launch the dataset generator, just enter `python ./main.py` in the terminal, when you're in the `Iznik Dataset Generator`'folder.

+- To launch the GAN, ...

+---

+### Requirements

+All the requirements can be installed with the command `pip install -r requirements.txt` when you're in the main folder.

 ---

 ### How the code works